MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-xml-elements-library.md

 - **GenerateUserPatterns**

-  The function will iterate through all users that are being migrated, excluding the currently processed user if &lt;ProcessCurrentUser&gt; is **FALSE**, and will expand the specified pattern in the context of each user.
-For example, if users A, B and C have profiles in C:\\Documents and Settings), by calling `GenerateUserPattens('File','%userprofile% [*.doc]','TRUE')`, the helper function will generate the following three patterns:
+  The `GenerateUserPatterns` function will iterate through all users that are being migrated, excluding the currently processed user if **&lt;ProcessCurrentUser&gt;** is **FALSE**, and will expand the specified pattern in the context of each user.
+For example, if users A, B, and C have profiles in `C:\Documents and Settings`, by calling `GenerateUserPattens('File','%userprofile% [*.doc]','TRUE')`, the helper function will generate the following three patterns:

   - "C:\\Documents and Settings\\A\\\* \[\*.doc\]"